chrisjpalmer/chrisjpalmer.github.io/content/posts/parallelism_in_go_part_2.md

 /*9*/ }
 ```

-Although I hadn't eliminated the allocation per work (line 3), I wasn't too concerned because this allocation looked pretty safe to be kept in stack memory.
-It shouldn't escape to the heap.
-Additionally I was able to avoid a string allocation each time by modifying my hash function.
-Instead of converting the output `int64` to its `string` representation in ascii characters, I was simply encoding it in the `byte` array already allocated (line 5).
+Although I hadn't eliminated the allocation per work (line 3), I wasn't too concerned because this allocation looked like it wouldn't "escape to the heap".
+Instead this change avoided an allocation on each iteration of the loop by encoding the hash output into an existing byte array rather than creating a new one.

 To be sure I ran some escape analysis using the go compiler: